 [Section 10A inserted by No. 55 of 2010 s.
 5.]

 10B.
-Incorporated association may apply for incorporation under another law
+Incorporated association may apply for registration or incorporation as a company etc.

 (1) An incorporated association may by special resolution decide to apply for registration or incorporation as a prescribed body corporate and, subject to this section, the association is authorised to give effect to that decision.